Take advantage of one of the most flexible tax planning tools

 To benefit a charity while helping ensure your own financial future, consider a charitable remainder trust (CRT):

-- For a given term, the CRT pays an amount to you annually (some of which may be taxable).
+- For a given term, the CRT pays an amount to you annually (some of which generally is taxable).

 - At the term’s end, the CRT’s remaining assets pass to one or more charities.